EtchUK/Etch.OrchardCore.Workflows/README.md

 This feature adds useful validation tasks for Workflows.

+#### Validate Matching Fields

+Allows the user to specify multiple field names which will all be validated for having matching content.
+The task provides `Valid` and `Invalid` outcomes as well as `Done` and will update the `ModelState` in the same way as the stock Orchard Core validate tasks.

 #### Validate Multiple Fields

 Allows the user to specify multiple field names which will all be validated for not having empty content.
 The task provides `Valid` and `Invalid` outcomes as well as `Done` and will update the `ModelState` in the same way as the stock Orchard Core validate tasks.